Hirurg103/capybara_select2/README.md

 select2_select | Select an option from an opened select2 control select2_clear | Remove selected options (for multi select only)

-[!Note] Helpers above are not available in tests by default.
+[Note] Helpers above are not available in tests by default.
 To use them include `CapybaraSelect2::Helpers` in your test invironment (see [Configuration section](https://github.com/Hirurg103/capybara_select2#configuration))

 ### RSpec matchers